 Not only is the holiday celebrated in the United States, it is quite popular in the Southern Hemisphere as well.
 Celebrants there are able to celebrate Christmas in winter weather, just as those in the Northern Hemisphere are accustomed to doing.

-Leon Day is being observed today!
+Leon Day is observed next on Thursday, June 25th, 2020.
 It has always been observed annually on June 25th.

 How to Observe